Michael Bruce (musician): Solo career

 Michael Bruce performing at Alice Cooper's Christmas Pudding, 2019.

 During 2010, Bruce was called on for participation in a new Alice Cooper record Welcome 2 My Nightmare (the sequel to the original Welcome to My Nightmare).
 Bruce co-wrote the song "When Hell Comes Home" on the album.
 Welcome 2 My Nightmare also featured performances by Neal Smith, Dennis Dunaway, Dick Wagner and Steve Hunter.
 Additionally, Alice invited Bruce, Hunter, Dunaway and Smith to perform with him that December at his annual Christmas Pudding fundraiser at The Dodge Theatre in Phoenix, Arizona.

 In spring 2011, Bruce (as a member of the original Alice Cooper group) was inducted into the Rock and Roll Hall of Fame in the "Performer" category.

 In early 2016, Bruce's new band, Michael Bruce Force, played a show at Asylum Records celebrating Record Store Day on April 6, 2016, in Mesa, Arizona.

 Bruce was featured on three songs on Alice Cooper's next release, the 2017 album Paranormal: the song "Rats", as well as two bonus tracks featuring original Alice Cooper band members: "Genuine American Girl" and "You and All of Your Friends".
 He was subsequently featured on several tracks on Cooper's 2021 album Detroit Stories.

 In 2023, Bruce was inducted into the Arizona Music & Entertainment Hall of Fame.

+The Michael Bruce Band currently consists of Michael on guitar backed by his wife Lynette Bruce on bass, John Aquilino from Icon (band) on lead guitar, Matt Indes on drums, and Josh Decker from Black Oak Arkansas on vocals and keys.
+Steve Potts additionally contributed lead guitar parts to numerous studio sessions.